christophhart/hise_documentation/introduction/tour/Readme.md

 **MIDI**

-The MidiProcessor Chain processes MIDI input before the actual sound generation.
+The MidiProcessor Chain processes MIDI input and scripts before the actual sound is generated.
 This includes incoming MIDI Messages, CC Inputs as well as executed scripts.
-Here you can add a couple of useful [Midi Processors](/hise-modules/midi-processors), and the mighty [Script Processor](/hise-modules/midi-processors/list/scriptprocessor) with which you can inject your own scripts into each specific Sound Generator to finetune its behaviour.
+Here you can add a couple of useful [Midi Processors](/hise-modules/midi-processors), and a [Script Processor](/hise-modules/midi-processors/list/scriptprocessor) with which you can inject your own scripts into each specific Sound Generator to finetune its behaviour.

 **Gain**